13 Visualizing time series and other functions of an independent variable

-In a connected scatter plot, lines going in the direction from the lower left to the upper right represent correlated movement between the two variables (as one variable grows, so does the other), and lines going in the opposite direction, from the upper left to the lower right, represent anti-correlated movement (as one variable grows, the other shrinks).
+In a connected scatter plot, lines going in the direction from the lower left to the upper right represent correlated movement between the two variables (as one variable grows, so does the other), and lines going in the perpendicular direction, from the upper left to the lower right, represent anti-correlated movement (as one variable grows, the other shrinks).
 If the two variables have a somewhat cyclic relationship, we will see circles or spirals in the connected scatter plot.
 In Figure 13.10, we see one small circle from 2001 through 2005 and one large circle for the remainder of the time course.

 When drawing a connected scatter plot, it is important that we indicate both the direction and the temporal scale of the data.
 Without such hints, the plot can turn into meaningless scribble (Figure 13.11).
 I am using here (in Figure 13.10) a gradual darkening of the color to indicate direction.
 Alternatively, one could draw arrows along the path.